wavefrontHQ/docs/pages/doc/alerts_states_lifecycle.md

 1. Evaluates the ts() expression you specified in the alert condition.
 1. Implicitly aligns the returned values by grouping them into 1-minute buckets.
-1. Summarizes the values within each bucket by averaging them.
+1. Summarizes the values within each bucket by averaging them, and aligns each result at the beginning of the minute that contains the summarized values.
 1. Tests each average value (1 per minute) against the alert condition to see whether it evaluates to 0 (false) or non-zero (true).

 If the ts() expression returns a single data value per minute, the summarization values and the returned values are the same.